darwinrecreant/sansar-scripting-guide/docs/sansar-scripts.md

 ## Debugging

-When visiting an experience, it is possible to see the debug console by pressing `Ctrl + D` which is visible only to the scene owner.
+When visiting an experience, it is possible to see the debug console by pressing (<kbd>Ctrl</kbd> + <kbd>D</kbd>) which is visible only to the scene owner.
 Any errors, warnings, or notices will be visible in this console.

 You can write your own console messages using `Log.Write()`.
 For example: